This article is updated twice yearly with our latest picks.

 The Sense of an Ending by Julian Barnes

 Written almost like a psychological thriller without being at all spooky, this coming-of-age book is about a now-middle-aged man trying to unpack a memory about the death of his childhood friend when his close childhood friends reemerge in his life.
 It's about the way our present shapes our past, and the other way around.
-It's a deeply introspective, emotionally affective read that's also written in sophisticated, beautiful language.
+It's a deeply introspective, emotionally affecting read that's also written in sophisticated, beautiful language.

 "History is that certainty produced at the point where the imperfections of memory meet the inadequacies of documentation."

 Another Great Contemporary Read: A Visit from the Goon Squad by Jennifer Egan

 All the Light We Cannot See by Anthony Doerr